-- 32. No record is available to confirm how crude oil was delivered from the Site to local refineries or costs actually paid to third parties for the delivery of crude oil.
+32. No record is available to confirm how crude oil was delivered from the Site to local refineries or costs actually paid to third parties for the delivery of crude oil.
 The Los Angeles Municipal Code requires that all oil produced from wells in the City will be transported by underground pipeline.
-The Site is near major Los Angeles refineries and terminals in Long Beach.
-This Study estimates that transportation costs to deliver crude oil from the Site to a nearby refinery were \$0.50 per barrel ("/B") in 2022. - 33.
-Since small amounts of natural gas were produced at the Site, it is assumed that the Site is connected to a pipeline for delivery of natural gas into the SoCalGas system (or another local distribution company).
-A producer generally injects natural gas into a local distribution company pipeline through a custody transfer meter at the Site's boundary.
+This Study assumes that crude oil is injected into a common carrier pipeline for delivery to customers through a custody transfer meter at the Site's boundaries.
+The Site is near major Los Angeles refineries and terminals in